Dustyroom/flat-kit-doc/_docs/index.md

 That’s why we’ve made a demo scene for each shader and effect.
 It’s a good way to see how the shader works and how it can be used.
 You can find them in the [Demo Scenes](/demo-scenes/) section.

 ![Flat Kit structural view chart](FlatKit_Manual_Images/FlatKit-Structure-Chart.png)

+{:.image-caption}
-> Flat Kit structural view chart.
+Flat Kit structural view chart.